Get a Print Quote in Seconds - Not Weeks

 Parallelism or Multithreading

-Since we used the same algorithms across the system to generate a price, we realized that we could clone the algorithms, print specifications, and quote strategy elements and use them simultaneously to compute prices for all suppliers in a network using cache data with multithreading.
+Since we used the same algorithms across the system to generate a price, we realized we could clone the algorithms, print specifications, and quote strategy elements and simultaneously compute prices for all suppliers in a network using cache data with multithreading.
 To reduce latency, we automated CPU resource allocation to increase or decrease depending on the number of suppliers or transactions occurring concurrently.
 Further, supplier data could be used repeatedly without reallocating memory.

 The System Could Always Identify a Supplier